gradle/gradle/design-docs/publication-model.md

    of type `MavenPublication` added to the publications container.
     * The `publication` property is wired up to the publication
     * The `repository` property defaults to `mavenLocal()`.
+9. Update the "Ivy Publishing" chapter in the user guide to also describe how to publish to a Maven repository.

 To publish a Maven module: